cziemba1/NodeJs-ls-command-clone/README.md

 ls command prints out files and folders in the current directory or in relative/absolute paths

-* To run the application on the command line, use command nls *
+* To run the application on the command line, use command "nls"

 ### Technology